EChristo23/romania_housing/README.md

 However, it is difficult to evaluate a property without any benchmark.
 This is the motivation for creating this app.
 With it, users can select a region and compare how the **prices**, **net area** or **price per square meter** of a property compares to the selection.
-As a result, users can better informed decisions.
+As a result, users can make better informed decisions.

 Area and price are good indicators to evaluate a property, but there are many other factors to take into account such as **year of construction**, **number of rooms** and **parking availability**.
 The input dataset